brigitte-bigi/Whakerexa/README.md

 - OnLoadManager.
 Now registers its own `load` listener on first `addLoadFunction()` call.
 - wexa.js.
 Removed the now-redundant manual `window.onload` wiring.
 - New `.wrap-panel` / `.wrap-item` in layout.css.
 Space-driven flex wrap container: items keep their natural size, no forced single-column collapse on narrow screens.
 Documented in `docs/layout.html`.
+- AccessibilityManager.
+New `data-named-target` attribute on plain `<a>` links: opens or switches to the tab that claimed this window name (`window.name`) instead of navigating the current tab.
+Documented in `docs/accessibility.html`.